jasonschreib/tweeter192/README.md

 # tweeter192
 A simple clone of a treasured social media, Twitter

+Documentation of my routes, and design considerations:
+    #url for the splash page --> '/'

+    #url for the accounts page --> '/accounts'

+    #url for the signup (which will then redirect back to homepage if successful) --> '/signup'

+    #url for the login (which will then redirect back to homepage if successful) --> '/login'

+    #url for the home page --> '/home'

+    #url for deleting a tweet (which will then redirect to homepage after deleting the tweet) --> '/delete'

+    #url for liking a tweet (which will then redirect to home) --> '/like?id={{tweet.id}}'

+    #url for disliking a tweet (which will then redirect to home) --> '/dislike?id={{tweet.id}}'

+    #url for a user's profile of tweets --> '/profile?id={{tweet.id}}'

+    #url for a hashtag's tweets --> '/hashtag'

+    #url for the logout (which will then redirect to accounts page) --> '/logout'

+How to run the server:
+Django must be installed
+Run the following command to create db --> python3 manage.py makemigrations Then --> python3 manage.py migrate
+Then the following to run the server --> python3 manage.py runserver

 Introduction
 The beauty of web development is its ability to create software that anybody with an internet connection can use.
 In this assignment, you will implement a clone of my favourite social media - Twitter!
 An implementation of the website is available here and you are expected to recreate all the functionality from the site.
 This might seem a little daunting - but I assure you that everything you need to know has been covered in lecture.